 Even a slight adjustment of a few thousand miles will affect values.
 However, most odometer tampering incidents involve tens of thousands of miles.
 That means the 7-year-old sedan showing 40,000 miles on the odometer might have 90,000 miles or more.

-Even a small adjustment of a few thousand miles will affect values.
-However, most odometer rollback fraud incidents involve tens of thousands of miles.
-For instance, that 7-year-old sedan that shows 40,000 miles on the odometer might actually have 90,000 miles or more.Additionally, discovering a rolled-back odometer can have other repercussions.
-If you financed your vehicle, you will have to tell the finance company what the correct mileage is, and that true number could mean an increase in your interest rate.
+Discovering a rolled-back odometer can have other repercussions.
+If you financed your vehicle, you would have to tell the finance company what the correct mileage is, and that actual number could mean an increase in your interest rate.

-Your insurance company might also raise your premium.
-Insurance policies are based on a number of factors, including a vehicle’s body style, make, model, model year, condition and mileage.
-Your insurance agent could also demand that you stop in with your car for a personal inspection.
+Your insurance company might raise your premium based on that same info.
+Policies are based on several factors, including a vehicle’s body style, make model, model year, condition, and mileage.
 In a worst-case scenario, your insurance might be canceled.

 How to Protect Yourself Against Odometer Fraud

-For example, if the car’s spark plugs and wires should last 100,000 miles, but look like they are due for replacement when the odometer reads 40,000 miles, then that’s a problem.
-On closer inspection the mechanic may find other troubling signs, including water stains in the trunk or under the carpeting.
+For example, if the car’s spark plugs and wires should last 100,000 miles but look like they are due for replacement when the odometer reads 40,000 miles, that’s a problem.

 What to Do If You Find an Odometer Rollback